Show Me Your Best Side: Characteristics of User-Preferred Perspectives for 3D Graph Drawings: Results

 \subsection{Qualitative Results}

 During and after the study, participants described their strategies for identifying the most and least preferred viewpoints.
-Across all graph types, a central theme was ensuring the overall structure was clearly visible (\(n=17\)), even if this meant accepting some overlap or edge crossings. `Diagonal' views on the graph were commonly preferred for this purpose (\(n=3\)).
+Across all graph types, a central theme was ensuring the overall structure was visible (\(n=17\)), even at the cost of some overlap or edge crossings. `Diagonal' views on the graph were considered beneficial for this purpose (\(n=3\)).
 Minimising node and edge overlap was frequently mentioned (\(n=5\)), with some participants focusing specifically on node-edge overlap (\(n=5\)), and one on edge-node overlap.
 Others stressed the importance of distinguishing connected from unconnected nodes (\(n=1\)), and warned against heavy node overlap (\(n=3\)), especially in depth (\(n=1\)), where structure became hard to discern otherwise (\(n=2\)).
-A common strategy involved first finding a view revealing the global structure, then refining the view to reduce overlaps and crossings (\(n=3\)).
+An observed strategy involved first finding a view revealing the global structure, then refining the view to reduce overlaps and crossings (\(n=3\)).
 Generally, global understanding was prioritised over resolving all local ambiguities.
 Participants identified several detrimental factors: edge crossings, compressed visualisation (especially into depth), misleading projections, and excessive flattening into 2D.
 Wide layouts were preferred over tall ones, as they better matched the VR field of view.
 Some noted that misleading visual cues, such as nodes occluding edges, suggesting false connections (\(n=4\)), were problematic, as were edges overlapping nodes (\(n=2\)).
-However, long edges were often acceptable when partially occluded, aided by the Gestalt principle of continuity (\(n=1\)).
-Partial visibility of nodes or edges was sometimes sufficient for comprehension, and a larger projected area seemed to support understanding (\(n=2\)).
+However, one participant mentioned that partially occluded long edges were mostly acceptable, as their course could still be inferred (Gestalt principle of continuity).
+Partial visibility of nodes or edges was sometimes sufficient for comprehension, while a larger projected area appeared to support understanding (\(n=2\)).